chutesai/chutes/README.md

 ## 🔐 Register

-Currently, to become a user on the chutes platform, you must have a bittensor wallet and hotkey, as authentication is perform via bittensor hotkey signatures.
+Currently, to become a user on the chutes platform, you must have a Bittensor wallet and hotkey, as authentication is performed via Bittensor hotkey signatures.
 Once you are registered, you can create API keys that can be used with a simple "Authorization" header in your requests.

 If you don't already have a wallet, you can create one by installing `bittensor<8`, e.g. `pip install 'bittensor<8'`  _note: you can use the newer bittensor-wallet package but it requires rust, which is absurd_